estervandeput/portfolio/README.md

 This course taught me how to analyze business scenarios to generate effective client proposals through SQL and Python.
 It also furthered my knowledge in structured data analysis to create insights for business planning.

 #### Assignment Goal: Client Proposal Development
-This assignment aimed to help a client prepare wedding options based on their estimated guest count and budget level.
+This assignment aimed to help clients prepare wedding options based on their estimated guest count and budget level.
 To accomplish this, the following steps were taken:

 - **Data Preparation in SQL**:
   - Created a temporary table of all vendors fitting the wedding theme, naming it `relevant_vendors`.